Itanagar: Vivek Vihar approach road turned into a dustbin, alleged APCC Labour Cell

 Takik urged the planning department and PWD chief engineer (Western Zone) to inclide the works in this accounting year to renovate the road while the Itanagar Municipal Corporation should clean the area so that any visitor to the state does not go back with wrong impression of the state.
 Moreover, repairing the road would prevent scope for accidents.

-When the BJP party is ruling in the centre as well as in the state, the situation instead of improving why is decreasing day by day; it is shocking that if the funds are being released by the centre why works are not visible on the ground, question raised by Akik ?
+When the BJP party is ruling in the centre as well as in the state, the situation instead of improving why is decreasing day by day; it is shocking that if the funds are being released by the centre why works are not visible on the ground, question raised by Takik ?